DataDog/dd-mobile-bridge/API_REFERENCE.md

     - `message`: The error message.
     - `source`: The error source (network, source, console, logger, …).
     - `stacktrace`: The error stacktrace.
-    - `timestampMs`: The timestamp when the error occurred (in milliseconds).
+    - `timestampMs`: Optional.
+The timestamp when the error occurred (in milliseconds).
+If not provided, current timestamp will be used.
-    - `context`: The additional context to send.
+    - `context`: Optional.
+The additional context to send.

 - `addTiming(name: string)`